nVotesOrg/nMix/README.md

 ![alt text](http://davidruescas.com/wp-content/uploads/2017/04/nMix.png)
 # nMix: Mixnet-based secure voting

 nMix is an open source backend for a mixnet-based, cryptographically secure voting system featuring strong privacy and verifiability properties.
-It is an implementation of the core [univote](https://e-voting.bfh.ch/projects/univote/) specification, with a few changes.
+It is an implementation of the core [univote](https://e-voting.bfh.ch/projects/univote/) crypto specification, with a few changes.

 ## Cryptographic scheme